 The social media marketplace is very popular among Facebook users.
 Lots of people go there to buy things they need such as household items, gardening tools, car parts, etc. So this is a great opportunity for online sellers to participate in this highly active market and also sell or dropship on Facebook.

 So now, when you understand that Facebook has such a big potential when it comes to market activity.
-It’s time for retailers, online sellers & dropshippers to learn how to properly set up a Facebook store and how to sell on Facebook Marketplace.
+It’s time for retailers, online sellers & dropshippers to learn how to properly set up a Facebook store and how to sell on Facebook Marketplace, stepping into social commerce.

 — Let’s dive into it!